allison-picker/info370/README.md

 #### JAYLEN
-	(1) Linear regression – like we did in lab => early results
+	(1) Linear regression – like we did in lab => early results (2) Create tiers based on follower, following and num_tweets values

 #### NIKI
 	(1) Turn democrat and republican into zeros and ones and do summary statistics